peter-wilkins-mayden/connect4-bot/README.md

 ## A Clojure Bot

-Clojure bot for the aigames.com game, "Four-in-a-Row"
+Clojure bot for the http://theaigames.com/ , "Four-in-a-Row"